Booking.com: best prices

-To the north of Capua there is a bridge called the Ponte Romano [“Roman bridge”], rebuilt after the second World War; while to the south are the towers of Friedrich II of Swabia (1194-1250) and the remains of the famous Porta di Capua.
+To the north of Capua there is a bridge called the Ponte Romano [“Roman bridge”], that was rebuilt after the second World War with great attention to maintaining the historical characteristics of the bridge.
+To the south are the towers of Friedrich II of Swabia (1194-1250) and the remains of the famous Porta di Capua.

-Capua Cathedral was built in the 9th century and has been renovated several times over the centuries.
-On the right you can see the Bell Tower with three levels of double Lancet Windows and ancient columns.
-The candelabrum of the Easter candle, located inside, dates back to about the 13th century, and in the apse there is a painting of the Assumption by Francesco Solimena (1657-1747).
+Among the most important sights in Capua is Capua Cathedral, built in the 9th century and renovated several times over the centuries.
+On the right of the cathedral you can see the Bell Tower with three levels of double Lancet Windows and ancient columns.
+Inside the items of interest include the candelabra of the Easter candle that dates back to about the 13th century, and a painting of the Assumption by Francesco Solimena (1657-1747) in the apse.

-In a chapel in the crypt there is the marble statue of "Dead Christ" by Matteo Bottigliero (1684-1757).
-In the Chapel of the Sacrament is a 17th century ciborium and a 15th century wooden "Madonna", while in the chapel of "S.S. body of Christ", is the Diocesan Museum, that holds items relating to folk art dating back to the 1st century BC and some statues that decorated the Capua Gate.
+In a chapel in the crypt of the cathedral there is a marble statue of "Dead Christ" by Matteo Bottigliero (1684-1757); in the Chapel of the Sacrament there is a 17th century ciborium and a 15th century wooden "Madonna"; while in the chapel of "S.S. body of Christ" there is the Diocesan Museum, that holds items relating to folk art dating back to the 1st century BC and some statues that once decorated the Porta di Capua (Capua Gate).

 Museum of the Palazzo Antignano

-In the Museum of the Palazzo Antignano (itself an example of Catalan art) about two hundred votive statues of the so-called “Mothers” are exhibited, from the sanctuary dedicated to the Italic Goddess called "Mater Matuta", the Goddess of fertility - these statues in tuff depict some mothers with children in their arms.
-These statues were constructed to thank the Goddess for a success maternity.
+In the Museum of the Palazzo Antignano (itself an example of Catalan art) about two hundred votive statues of the so-called “Mothers” are exhibited that came from the sanctuary dedicated to the Italic Goddess called "Mater Matuta", the Goddess of fertility.
+These statues in tuff depict mothers with children in their arms and were made to thank the Goddess for a successful maternity and childbirth.

 Churches of interest in Capua

-Just as numerous in Capua are the churches such as “Saint Giovanni a Corte”, “Saint Michele a Corte”, and “St. Salvatore Maggiore a Corte”, with two mullioned Windows plans and three arches on the façade (inside you can see some columns with capitals and traces of frescoes).
+There are numerous churches in Capua, several with interesting highlights such as the churches of “Saint Giovanni a Corte”, “Saint Michele a Corte”, and “St. Salvatore Maggiore a Corte”, with two mullioned Windows plans and three arches on the façade (inside you can see some columns with capitals and traces of frescoes).

-Other religious buildings of note include “SS.
-Rufo and Carponio” and “St.Marcello Maggiore”, which preserves a portal of great artistic value.
+Other religious buildings of note include the churches “SS.
+Rufo and Carponio” and “St.Marcello Maggiore”, which has a decorative entrance of great artistic value.

 Other Capua monuments

-Also worth seeing is the so-called Castello delle Pietre ["Castle of the stones"], which was the residence of the Normans.
-The castle is characterised by a huge donjon, expanded in the 19th century.
+Also worth seeing while you are exploring is the so-called Castello delle Pietre ["Castle of the stones"].
+This was the residence of the Normans when they controlled the area in the 11th century and is dominated by a huge castle keep which was further expanded in the 19th century.
 Construction materials for the tower were taken from the Amphitheatre of Capua.

-The famous buffalo “mozzarella” is produced in this fertile area - buffalo adapt well to the temperate conditions and the abundance of standing water.
-The same was also known to be the case at the time of the Romans and from the early Middle Ages.
+The famous buffalo “mozzarella” cheese is produced in this fertile area since buffalo adapt well to the temperate conditions and the abundance of standing water.
+The production of mozzarella here has a very long tradition, and it is known that it was made here both in Roman times and also from the early Middle Ages.

 See also history of Capua.